 And if you want to talk, wait a minute

 for your turn– and I will listen to you.

 See if anything else on this list speaks to you.
-These may be signs you just need someone to listen!
+These may be signs that you’re not broken or “mentally ill”–you just need someone to listen.

 1. Feeling like you’re worthless.

 As mentioned above, humans are social creatures.
-A need to be around people who see us for who we are is built into our brains; humans may have originally developed self esteem in order to drive social connection.
+We have a need built into our brains, to be around people who see us for who we are and increase our self esteem.

-Self esteem can only be nurtured by deep connection with other people – you can’t totally create it for yourself, alone!
+Self esteem can only be nurtured by deep connection with other people.
+You can’t totally create it for yourself, alone!
 So what happens when nobody listens to you and you don’t feel really seen or heard?
+Naturally, your self esteem decreases, and you may feel worthless.

-Well of course, you won’t have the self esteem you deserve to!
 Parents and friends are supposed to care about what you say, and show you that you’re worth listening to.
-But in today’s world, it can feel like a dice roll whether you actually have parents or friends who listen to you.
+But in today’s world, it can feel like a dice roll whether you actually have parents or friends who listen.